-Power outages in the Northstate affects thousands Sunday
+Attention DISH customers: Possible service interruption

 -

-- Northstate Several schools to be closed for a day in the Northstate
+As county crews prepare for the next round of storms, several roads are still closed from the first oneRead More »

-- Butte Butte County residents endure anticipated Sunday storm
+- Butte Man dies in deputies' custody, Butte County investigating

-- Butte Downed tree blocks one lane of southbound Highway 99 in Chico

 -